-As a reminder, to assist in the review of the updates and help focus attention on the updates in need of the most attention, the project team categorized the updates.
-The draft amendments under review are color-coded by category as depicted below.
+To assist in understanding the updates the project team categorized the updates.
+The updates are color-coded by category as depicted below.

 Category 1: Direct requirement for state compliance, no significant local flexibility.
 Category 2: Indirect requirement for state compliance, no significant local flexibility.
 These updates make middle housing development feasible or acknowledge allowance of middle housing.